Money Tip 8/19/19

 Money Tip 3/25/19

 If you are participating in your employer’s retirement plan, find out if it has a Roth option available.
-Consider contributing into the Roth rather than pre-tax or at least a combination of Roth and pre-tax.
+Consider contributing to the Roth rather than pre-tax or at least a combination of Roth and pre-tax.
 There are rules to understand when it comes to Roth so you should consult a financial professional to make sure this is right for you.

 Money Tip 3/18/19